Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-22 00:29:34
+Last Updated: 2025-06-23 00:28:47

-I know where I'm going and I know the truth, and I don't have to be what you want me to be.
-I'm free to be what I want.
+To succeed in your mission, you must have single-minded devotion to your goal.

-By Muhammad Ali
+By Abdul Kalam